 Now and again, we love to treat our pets to scraps under the table.
 Whether it’s the fat from a bacon rasher or surplus gravy, the occasional leftover rarely does any harm to our furry friends.
-But what about Tea?
-Is it safe for dogs to drink?
+But Is it safe for dogs to drink tea?

 Technically, yes - in small quantities.
 However, it hopefully goes without saying that your brew shouldn’t be hot.
 What’s more, and perhaps more importantly, the Caffeine in Tea could pose a risk to dogs if they drink too much.
 This is because caffeine elevates the heart rate, as well as having the potential to be toxic.

 We have known of some dog owners giving their animals Herbal Tea - a particular favourite being that of Olive Leaf Tea.

 Nevertheless, despite its lack of caffeine, there remain health concerns with this beverage and nearly every other type.
 If in doubt, it’s always best to consult a vet or another professional before giving your pets Tea of any variety.